Bad-ptr/persp-mode.el/README.md

 ## Auto perpectives

-You can now define an auto perspective using the `def-auto-persp` macro.
+You can now define an auto perspective using the `def-auto-persp` function.
 This kind of perspectives is intended to be dynamically created/destroyed/hided/unhided when a specific kind of buffers appears/disappiars.

 The argument list of the `def-auto-persp` macro: